A review on the Vortex and Coherent Structures in Dusty Plasma Medium: Vortices in magnetized dusty plasma

-In the experimental configuration, dust grains are confined in an electrostatic potential well where radial E-filed (in cylindrical geometry) compensates the Coulombic repulsive force among dust grains.
-The acting B-field in the vertical direction can modify the path of motion of electrons as well as ions from the radial to azimuthal direction.
-It is named as $E \times B$ drift of plasma particles.
-This $ E \times B$ drifted ions (electrons) exert force on either dust grains and set them into rotational motion \cite{Satodustrotationinmagneticfield,Konopkarotation2000,asanrotationinbfirled2019,kawrotationwithb2002,Dzlievadustrotation2016} or background neutral atoms is set into rotation by azimuthal ion flow and then dust particles start to rotate by this neutral gas flow \cite{gasflowdrivenvortex,shukladustvortexmodel2002}.
-The trajectories of the rotating dust grains can be rigid rotation or shear rotation or vortex rotation.
-However, the focus of the present article is on vortex motion under the drifted motion of plasma particles in the presence of B-field.
-Huang et al.\cite{vortexwithbhaung2007} observed vortex patterns of dust grains in magnetized dusty plasma experiments (See Fig.\ref{fig:fig12}) where the external B-field was 0.2 T. The origin of the vortex structure was assumed to be the circulation of dust grains in rf discharge with B-field.
-To understand such vortex patterns, Nebbat et al.\cite{Nebbatvortexwithb2010model,Nebbat2023} did calculations using time-dependent nonlinear model for such dusty plasma system and highlighted the role of magnetized ions having azimuthal velocity component in driving vortex motion.
+In the presence of an external B-field, $\vec{E}\times\vec{B}$ drifted ions (electrons) exert force on dust grains and set them into rotational motion \cite{Satodustrotationinmagneticfield,Konopkarotation2000,asanrotationinbfirled2019,kawrotationwithb2002,Dzlievadustrotation2016} or background neutral atoms is set into rotation by azimuthal ion flow, and then dust particles start to rotate by this neutral gas flow \cite{gasflowdrivenvortex,shukladustvortexmodel2002}.
+The trajectories of the rotating dust grains can be rigid rotation \cite{dustytorusanodepiel2010,dusttorusinbrigidrot2015} or shear rotation \cite{mangiannulardusty,Konopkarotation2000} or vortex rotation \cite{mangilalvortexbfield2020,Vasilievdustvortexwithb2011}.
+Huang et al.\cite{vortexwithbhaung2007} observed the various vortex patterns of dust grains in magnetized dusty plasma experiments (See Fig.\ref{fig:fig18}) where the external B-field was 0.2 T. They observed the gathering and dispersive vortex structures in a 2D plane after tuning the input RF power.
+The molecular dynamic simulation and analysis of forces acting on dust grains confirmed the role of confining electric potential along with strong B-field in the transition of circular rotating dust particles to vortex strictures.
+To understand dust vortex patterns, Nebbat et al.\cite{Nebbatvortexwithb2010model,Nebbat2023} did calculations using the time-dependent nonlinear model for such dusty plasma system and highlighted the role of magnetized ions having azimuthal velocity component in driving vortex motion.
 Vasiliev et al.\cite{Vasilievdustvortexwithb2011} presented experimental results on rotating dust structure (vortex) in a horizontal plane of a cylindrical device with DC discharge configuration under action of strong B-field up to 0.25 T. The rotation of dust grains in the structure was explained by calculating the ion drag force acting on particles against friction force arising due to the background neutrals.
-In a strong B-field (B $>$ 0.5 T), dust cluster in 2D horizontal plane also exhibits vortex like motion that was confirmed in MDPE dusty plasma device \cite{surabhimagnetized2017}.
+In a strong B-field (B $>$ 0.5 T), dust clusters in the 2D horizontal plane also exhibit vortex-like motion that was confirmed in MDPE dusty plasma device \cite{surabhimagnetized2017}.
 In 2013, Saitou et al.\cite{saitodustdynamobfield2013} studied the dynamics of dust grain medium in the presence of a strong B-field.
 They observed the transition from horizontal rotational motion to vortex motion in the vertical plane of a cylindrical system once the strength of the external B-field is increased.
-The disturbance of the magneto-hydrodynamic equilibrium of dust grain medium at a higher value of B-field was considered the main cause of the vortex motion of dust grains in the vertical plane.
+The disturbance of the magneto-hydrodynamic equilibrium of dust grain medium at a higher value of B-field was considered the leading cause of the vortex motion of dust grains in the vertical plane.
+It should be noted that dust clouds that rotate as a whole at low to moderate magnetic fields in a horizontal plane break up into smaller vortices at high magnetic fields (few Tesla).
+Schwabe et al.\cite{magneticfilamentationdusty2011} performed the experiments in low-pressure dusty plasma and observed small-scale rotating or vortex structures in a 2D dusty plasma at strong B-field (B $>$ 1 T).
+The breaking up of rotating 2D dust medium into multiple rotating structures is a result of the plasma filamentation at a strong magnetic field\cite{magneticfilamentationdusty2011, Thomas_2020}.